-The indemnification cap may appear in a general limitation of liability clause covering all contract liabilities (including indemnity) or as part of the indemnification provision (see, for example, WESI, LLC v.
-Compass Environmental, Inc., 509 F. Supp.
-2d 1353, 1356 (2007)).
-A limitation of liability covering all contract liabilities will affect the indemnity provision, unless indemnification is explicitly excluded from the cap.
+The indemnification cap may appear in a general limitation of liability clause covering all contract liabilities (including indemnity) or as part of the indemnification provision (see WESI, LLC v.
+Compass Environmental, Inc., 509 F.Supp.2d 1353, 1356 (2007)).
+A limitation of liability covering all contract liabilities will impact the indemnity provision, unless indemnification is explicitly excluded from the cap.

-For an example of a maximum liability clause, see Standard Clauses, General Contract Clauses: Indemnification (GA): Section 2.3 (W-000-1089).
+For an example of a maximum liability clause, see Standard Clauses, General Contract Clauses: Indemnification (GA): Section 2.3.